An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Introduction

-\textit{Link with signed measures}.
-While classical results link no-arbitrage with the existence of probability (hence positive) measures, a signed measure can be naturally associated (in the usual way, actually) to option prices with arbitrages, and this will be the starting point of our analysis.
-Concerning related literature, we note that Jarrow and Madan \cite{jarrow1999hedging} extended the Second Fundamental Theorem of Asset Pricing to the case of an economy with infinitely many assets and where arbitrages may occur, establishing the equivalence between a certain notion of market completeness and the uniqueness of an equivalent signed local martingale measure.
+While classical results link no-arbitrage with the existence of probability (hence nonnegative) measures, a signed measure can be naturally associated (in the usual way, actually) with option prices with arbitrage, and this will be the starting point of our analysis in the next section.